MEASURING TRANSFORMATION IN REAL TIME

 – Community Health Worker, west arsi

 Diarrheal disease, an illness caused primarily by contaminated water and poor sanitation, is the second leading cause of death for children under five years old.
-In West Arsi, Ethiopia, results show that Lifewater programs created a 98% decrease in instances of childhood diarrhea.
+In West Arsi, Ethiopia, we found a 98% reduction in childhood diarrhea between baseline and endline.

 The results?
 Less than 1% reported having a child with diarrhea in the 7 days prior to the survey.
 Safe water and sanitation can virtually eliminate diarrheal disease, saving countless young lives in the process.READ MORE >